GiselleSerate/content_downloader/README.md

 Note: The *wildfire* package is for PAN-OS 7.0 and lower, the *wildfire2* package is for PAN-OS 7.1 and higher.

+If **instead** of the package you would like to download the release notes associated with it, specify the -n flag.

+    python content-downloader.py -n

 Disclaimer
 ----------